How do you prefer to learn a new language?

 Text book called fluent city

-Have you ever studied a language at university and forgotten all about it six months later?
-Well, don’t worry you are not the only one!
-For decades now, universities have been using the so-called traditional language learning methods.
+Have you ever studied a language at school or university and forgotten most of it six months later?
+Well, don’t worry you are not the only one.
+For decades now, universities have been using traditional language learning methods.
 Every student is approached in the same way and tested on their general knowledge.
-In recent years, this technique is being questioned on its effectiveness and effiency.
+In recent years, this technique is being questioned both on its effectiveness and effiency.

 Read more